“There’s no money for this bicycle project,” a city official may say.

 The Wildlife Conservation Board (WCB) provides grants for the development of facilities for public access to hunting, fishing, or other wildlife-oriented recreation.
 These monies can be used for trail head development, boardwalks, among others.

-Transportation Planning Grant Program
+Sustainable Transportation Planning Grant Program

 This grant program, administered through the California Coastal Conservancy, funds the acquisition, planning, design and/or construction of projects that increase or preserve coastal access.
 These grants may be used for trail or bike planning and construction that improve or maintain coastal access.